kiniry/objective-c/s093041/Assignment2-2/README.md

 Strong vs. weak
 ----------
-The 'strong' and 'weak' pointers help the Automatic Reference Counting (ARC) keeping track of retain/release counts.
+The `strong` and `weak` pointers help the Automatic Reference Counting (ARC) keeping track of retain/release counts.

-A 'strong' pointer to an object means that the object should under no circumstances be released from the heap until the pointer is set to 'nil' or manually released.
+A `strong` pointer to an object means that the object should under no circumstances be released from the heap until the pointer is set to `nil` or manually released.
-A 'weak' pointer means that the object is only kept in the heap as long as someone else points strongly to it.
-If it gets removed from the heap, the weak pointer is automatically set to 'nil'.
+A `weak` pointer means that the object is only kept in the heap as long as someone else points strongly to it.
+If it gets removed from the heap, the weak pointer is automatically set to `nil`.

 Weak and strong references also exist in garbage collecting languages like C#.
-Unless explicitly declaring a 'weak' reference in C#, all references are strong.
+Unless explicitly declaring a `weak` reference in C#, all references are strong.
 A weakly referenced object in C# can be collected at any time by the garbage collector, even though there still is a reference to it.
 This can for instance be used for big pieces of data, that should not be unnecessarily allocated in the heap.
-In this case, if it has been removed when a new query to the data occurs, the data is just read into a 'weak' reference again.
+In this case, if it has been removed when a new query to the data occurs, the data is just read into a `weak` reference again.

 Variance
 ----------
-Returning 'id' loses type information
+Returning `id` loses type information

 Exceptions